codeboyyong/distributed-shell/README.md

-Use mvn eclipse:eclipse to generate eclipse project Currently this is only developed and tested in Mac os X10.9
+Use mvn eclipse:eclipse to generate eclipse project Currently this is only developed and tested in Mac os X10.9 with Eclipse 4.2

 ### how to test webshell
 `mvn exec:java -Dexec.mainClass=com.codeboy.dshell.webshell.WebShellServer`